ElMehdiLebbar/Seule/README.md

 #### Example

-🔹 You can select all &lt;p&gt elements on app like this:
+🔹 You can select all &lt;p&#62; elements on app like this:

 ```javascript
 Scope($app).Select("p")
 ```

-When a user clicks on a button, all &lt;p&gt; elements will be hidden:
+When a user clicks on a button, all &lt;p&#62; elements will be hidden:

 ```html
 <div id='app'>